 Michael Beschloss is an award-winning historian and the best-selling author of numerous books.
 He also co-authored with Caroline Kennedy the New York Times best seller "Jacqueline Kennedy: Historic Conversations on Life with John F. Kennedy" (2011).

 Newsweek has called Beschloss "the nation's leading presidential historian."
-He serves as NBC News Presidential Historian-the first time any major network has created such a position-and appears regularly on Meet the Press, Today, and all NBC network programs.
+He is the NBC News Presidential Historian, the first time any major network has created such a position,and appears regularly on Meet the Press, Today, and all NBC network programs.
 He is a regular commentator on PBS NewsHour.
 In 2005, he won an Emmy for his role in creating the Discovery Channel series Decisions that Shook the World, of which he was the host.

-Beschloss was born in Chicago in 1955.
+Beschloss was born in Chicago.
 An alumnus of Williams College, he also has an advanced degree from the Harvard Business School.
 He has been an historian on the staff of the Smithsonian Institution (1982-1986), a senior associate member at Oxford University in England (1986-1987) and a senior fellow of the Annenberg Foundation in Washington, D.C.
 (1988-1996).

 Beschloss holds honorary doctorates from Williams College, St. Mary's College (Maryland) and Lafayette College.
 He has also received the State of Illinois's Order of Lincoln and the Harry S. Truman Public Service Award from Independence, Missouri.
 He is a trustee of the White House Historical Association, the National Archives Foundation and the University of Virginia's Miller Center of Public Affairs.
 He lives in Washington, D.C., with his wife and their two sons.